sthagen/csaf/README.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of csaf](https://todo.sr.ht/~sthagen/csaf).
+Feature requests and bug reports are best entered in the [todos of csaf](https://todo.sr.ht/~sthagen/csaf).

 ## Primary Source repository